How safe is your chimney?

 - During chimney cleaning or sweeping

-A Level I inspection is limited to readily accessible portions of the venting system, and accessible portions of the connected appliance(s) and the chimney connection.
+A Level I inspection is limits readily accessible portions of the venting system, and accessible portions of the connected appliance(s) and the chimney connection.
 The inspector will check the readily accessible portions of the chimney, its enclosing structure, and the flue.
-A Level I inspection includes verification that the flue is not blocked or significantly restricted.
+A Level I inspection includes verification that the flue doesn’t have blockage or significantly restrictions.

 Level II Inspection

 A Level II inspection is more detailed and thorough than a Level I inspection and is the recommended inspection when conditions of use for the appliance or venting system are changing, or when a Level I inspection reveals the need for a more detailed inspection.
-Several instances where a Level II inspection is specifically recommended include:
+Several instances where we recommend a Level II inspection is:

 - Replacement of an appliance with one of dissimilar type, input rating or efficiency